sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

-In this tutorial, we are going to make [this game](http://hazagames.github.io/kha-tuts/ball-avoider/).
-The game is boring but please keep your spirit high, step by step and one day we will be able make that next gen open world survive craft 100% science based zombified unicorn MMO game with Kha!
+In this tutorial, we are going to make [this little game](http://melonin.github.io/kha-tuts/ball-avoider/)/

 Assume that you already know what [**Haxe**](http://haxe.org/) and [**Kha**](http://kha.tech) are, I will skip the boring introduction so we can sooner get into the more interesting part.

-If you don't yet know how to get started with Kha, please check [this link](http://kha.tech/download) and [this link](https://github.com/KTXSoftware/Kha/wiki/Getting-Started).
+If you don't yet know how to get started with Kha, please check [this](http://kha.tech/download) and [this](https://github.com/KTXSoftware/Kha/wiki/Getting-Started).

 Now let's us start making this game together!